RIR360/development/journal/2025/june.md

 - Self control, Anger control and a lot of others are required skills to progress.

 ## 06/26/2025
-- Make rules for yourself before others makes for you.
+- Make rules for yourself before others make for you.
+- Working fast and quick is important.